 It Comes in Handy

-You don’t have to always stick to your computer to get your hands on a training module based on microlearning.
+You don’t always have to stick to your computer to get your hands on a training module based on microlearning.
 Learners can use handy gadgets like smartphones, digital notebooks, and tablets to access these lessons and learn, irrespective of time and location.

 Adding further convenience for the learner is the fact that microlearning modules are shorter; this means they are easy to download and to navigate.